 When the wind speeds reach 39 mph, the tropical depression becomes a tropical storm.
 This is also when the storm gets a name.
 The winds blow faster and begin twisting and turning around the eye, or calm center, of the storm.
 Wind direction is counterclockwise (west to east) in the northern hemisphere and clockwise (east to west) in the southern hemisphere.
 This phenomenon is known as the Coriolis effect.

-When the wind speeds reach 74 mph, the storm is officially a tropical cyclone.
+When the wind speeds reach 74 mph, the storm is officially a hurricane.
 The storm is at least 50,000 feet high and around 125 miles across.
 The eye is around 5 to 30 miles wide.
-The trade winds (which blow from east to west) push the tropical cyclone toward the west—toward the Caribbean, the Gulf of Mexico, or the southeastern coast of the U.S. The winds and the low air pressure also cause a huge mound of ocean water to pile up near the eye of the tropical cyclone, which can cause monster storm surges when all this water reaches land.
+The trade winds (which blow from east to west) push the hurricane toward the west—toward the Caribbean, the Gulf of Mexico, or the southeastern coast of the U.S. The winds and the low air pressure also cause a huge mound of ocean water to pile up near the eye of the hurricane, which can cause monster storm surges when all this water reaches land.

-Next, what are the fives categories tropical cyclones?
+Lastly, what are the five categories of hurricanes?

 |Category||Wind Speed (mph)||Damage at Landfall|

 |5||157 or higher||Catastrophic|